Virgin Coconut Oil for Skin Care

-Using coconut oil for skin care is a great way to reverse the toll our daily routines can take on our skin.
+Using virgin coconut oil for skin care is a great way to reverse the toll our daily routines can take on our skin.

 Showering and washing the skin destroys the natural bacteria which live on our skin and work as a barrier to protect our skin from bacteria, viruses and fungi.
 Those exposed to multiple hand washes a day find themselves with dry cracked hands especially during winter months.
 Regular lotions contain water as the main ingredient which is a temporary fix to the dryness which causes the need to reapply throughout the day.